-In Caterpillars we focus heavily on the personal and social skills while also encouraging independence.
-We hope that when the children move on to the Butterfly Room our children will be able to:
+In Caterpillars we focus heavily on personal and social skills while also encouraging independence.
+We hope that when the children move on to the Butterfly Room our children will:

 - Have good listening skills

 - Have the independence to carry out tasks by themselves

 - Be able to understand and follow the boundaries that are set within the room

 - Be able to manage their own personal hygiene

 Each child is designated a key worker who has responsibility for managing the children's learning journeys and observations.
 By completing these, the key workers are able to work in partnership with parents regarding their child's development.
 The Nursery also holds an annual parents' evening, where parents are invited to come and discuss their child's development on a one to one basis.
 This supports both the key worker and the parents, as they are able to communicate any concerns or issues without being interrupted by the Nursery's busy lifestyle.
 However, all parents are welcome to speak to their child's keyworker or team leader at any time during the Nursery's working hours should they have any issues they would like to address.

 Caterpillars also have a very special "I'm a Star" board, on which staff and parents can add small observations or achievements to each child's individual pocket, which is identified by the child's photo.
 These are all then transferred to the children's learning journeys to celebrate their achievements throughout their home life and nursery life.
 Parents are encouraged to add observations or achievements the child has performed at home, celebrating all of the child's development, whether their key worker has witnessed it or not.